scherkao31/timing_is_everything/index.md

 Now that we know that seasonality has changed over time and that patterns tend to change approximately every 17 years, we will attempt to visualize these differences.
 To do so, we will extract two datasets from our data.
 The first dataset will contain the most recent 17 years [1993, 2009], and the second will encompass the preceding 17 years [1976, 1992].
 Subsequently, we will conduct a Canova-Hansen test to ensure that among these datasets, the seasonal motif remains stable.

-The result of the Canova-Hansen Test for the DataFrame containing the past year is: 0 The result of the Canova-Hansen Test for the DataFrame containing the recent year is: 0
+The result of the Canova-Hansen Test for the the past years is 0, and that is also true for the recent years.

 Great!
 Now that we've ensured this pattern is stable, we'll attempt to extract the seasonality from our two different datasets.
 To do this, we'll use the highly useful function `seasonal_decompose` from `statsmodels`.
 This function allows us to decompose our time series into three components: